 But what a female can do, especially in tech, is to use that distinctiveness, that ‘otherness’ to get attention, to create opportunities and to stand out from the crowd.

-It’s something that Stewart is very familiar with.
+It’s something that Lauren is very familiar with.

 Having moved from South Africa to the UK and immersed herself in the male-dominated world of engineering, she was used to ‘having the strange accent’ and ‘being the only female in the room’ for many years.